-As the City of Lee's Summit continues to grow and land is subdivided for development, it will be essential to provide for a balanced network of local and collector streets to avoid traffic congestion on arterial roadways.
-Without a supporting well connected minor street network, all local trips are forced onto a few major streets resulting in significant traffic delays and driver frustration.
-Reasonable connectivity of the local street network is important.
-Fragmented street networks impede emergency access, focus congestion, diminish operational and maintenance efficiencies (e.g. snow removal, service deliveries, etc.) and increase the number and length of individual trips.
-A network of residential local and access streets should be designed in a manner that fosters appropriate operating speeds, diversity of routes, access to collectors, shorter block lengths, and fewer through trips, without eliminating connectivity.
+As the City of Lee's Summit continues to grow and land is subdivided for development, it will be essential to provide for a balanced network of local and collector streets to avoid traffic congestion on major arterial roadways.
+Without a supporting well connected minor street systemnetwork, all local trips are forced onto a few major streets resulting in significant traffic delays and driver frustration.
+Reasonable connectivity of the local street network is also important.
+Fragmented street networkssystems impede emergency access, focus congestion, diminish operational and maintenance efficiencies (e.g. snow removal, service deliveries, etc.) and increase the number and length of individual trips.
+A network of Rresidential street-local and access streets systems should be designed in a manner that fosters appropriate operating speeds, diversity of routes, access to collectors, shorter block lengths, and fewer through tripsdiscourages through traffic, without eliminating connectivity.